Call 765-204-1188

-Aversion therapy also known as aversion conditioning therapy is a psychological and behavioral intervention technique used to help individuals overcome unwanted habits or addictions by associating those habits with unpleasant or aversive stimuli.
-According to a study called “Aversion Therapy” published by Science Direct, the conditioning paradigm is used to condition an aversive response to a formally attractive stimulus.
+Aversion therapy, also known as aversion conditioning therapy, is a psychological and behavioral intervention technique used to help individuals overcome unwanted habits or addictions by associating those habits with unpleasant or aversive stimuli.
+According to a study called “Aversion Therapy” published by Science Direct, the conditioning paradigm is used to condition an aversive response to a formerly attractive stimulus.

-Aversion therapy is most widely used in the treatment of addictive behaviors such as alcoholism, and aversive UCSs that have been used include electric shock and drugs (such as emetine) that induce unpleasant physiological reactions (cf. Rachman & Teasdale, 1969; Wilson, 1978).
+Aversion therapy is most widely used in the treatment of addictive behaviors such as alcoholism, and aversive UCSs that have been used include electric shock and drugs (such as emetine) that induce unpleasant physiological reactions.

-The goal is to create a strong negative association between the behavior or substance being targeted and the uncomfortable or undesirable consequences, making the individual less likely to engage in the behavior or consume the substance in the future.
+The goal of aversion therapy is to create a strong negative association between the behavior or substance being targeted and the uncomfortable or undesirable consequences, making the individual less likely to engage in the behavior or consume the substance in the future.

 1. Assessment and Evaluation